htcondor/htcondor/docs/users-manual/submitting-a-job.rst

    should\_transfer\_files = YES.
 If the job is matched with a machine in the local ``FileSystemDomain``, HTCondor will not transfer files and relies on the shared file system.
 #.
-NO: HTCondor’s file transfer mechanism is disabled.
+NO: HTCondor's file transfer mechanism is disabled.

 The **when\_to\_transfer\_output** command tells HTCondor when output files are to be transferred back to the submit machine.
 The command